puredanger/clojure-from-java/README.md

 # cfj

-An example of calling from Java to Clojure by defining a set of Java interfaces, then using the Clojure Java API to start invoking Clojure code that implements those interfaces.
+An example of calling Clojure from Java by defining a set of Java interfaces, then using the Clojure Java API to start invoking Clojure code that implements those interfaces.